How to Find an Equivalent Spare Part Safely

 Conclusion

-A safe equivalent should match the original part in function, rating, size, material, mounting, connection, application, and safety requirement.
+A safe equivalent spare part should match the original item in function, rating, size, material, mounting, connection, application, and safety requirement.

-Always compare datasheets, check critical specifications, verify physical fit, get technical approval for critical items, and test the part after installation.
+Therefore, always compare datasheets, check compatibility, confirm physical fit, get technical approval, and test the part after installation.

 Scroll to Top